thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 - Review the current state of documentation across the company (including company handbook)
 - Identify gaps or areas of improvement
 - Create new documentation, including templates, in order to address these areas
-- Continue to think critically about the documentation needs of the company and create additional documentation to accomodate such needs
+- Continue to think critically about the documentation needs of the company and create additional documentation to accommodate such needs
 - Work to the best of our abilities to create meaningful and high quality documentation

 #### Deliverables